-With so many different bank accounts available these days, it’s worth checking to see if you can find a better one.
+With so many different bank accounts available these days, it’s worth checking to see if you can find a better one - you could save hundreds of pounds with an account that better suits your needs.
 Whether you’re looking to set up, switch or close your bank account, this guide has all the information you need.

 Opening a bank account

 First things first.
 Make sure you know what bank account you’d like to open.

 Read a transcript of this video (DOC 27KB)

 Now that you know what bank account you want it’s time to speak to the bank.

 You can do this in branch, over the phone or online.

 The bank will run a credit check to find out your credit history.

 This will tell them, for example, whether you’ve had problems with credit repayments in the past.